fbpx

 5. Capable of Independent Study

-If your teen is struggling with independent study, consider working with an accountability mentor.
-This can be a local parent or you can use a service like Professional Mentoring Associates, a Catholic homeschool service.
+Consider working with an accountability mentor if your teen struggles with independent study.
+This can be a local parent, or you can use a service like Professional Mentoring Associates, a Catholic homeschool service.

 6. They Are More Responsible

 This sixth point is really a summation of everything we’ve reviewed thus far—homeschooling high school is easier because high schoolers are simply more responsible than young children.
-This responsibility means more of the nuts n’ bolts of homeschooling can be assumed by the teenager as they approach graduation.
-As your child grows into a teen, he or she is equipped to actively engage in their education.
+This responsibility means more of the nuts n bolts of homeschooling can be assumed by the teenagers as they approach graduation.
+As your child grows into a teen, he or she is equipped to engage in their education actively.

 Here are homeschooling high school resources to help you in this endeavor: